 I’m probably going with the inexpensive VGA option which comes with an inverter to power the backlight.
 I don’t have any application in mind just yet, but I’ll think of something.

-Fortunately, the marketplace has taken care of that limitation, and quite a few choices for an HF converter / up-converter are now available which use a mixer and crystal oscillator to add around 100MHz to the incoming signals, shifting them into the tuner’s frequency range.
-There are several choices out there, including pre-built boards, partially built kits, and plans depending on your skill level and interest.
-An assembled board or a partially assembled kit will probably set you back about $50-100; if you’re savvy you can probably make it for $10-20 in parts – if you don’t mind winding your own coils.
+If you’d like your RTLSDR to be able to access very long wavelength bands, you’re going to need an upconverter.
+There are quite a few choices for an HF converter / up-converter are now available which use a mixer and crystal oscillator to shift incoming signals into the tuner’s frequency range.
+These range from pre-built boards, partially built kits, and plans depending on your skill level and interest.
+An assembled board or a partially assembled kit will set you back about $50-100; if you’re savvy you can probably make it for $10-20 in parts – if you don’t mind winding your own coils.
 Your mileage may vary.

 1. There’s a new Ham It Up v1.2 HF upconverter for software defined radio produced by Opendous which has a large amount of documentation including layouts, and can be purchased mostly-assembled for only about $50. v1.2 makes some small improvements, including a 125MHz crystal instead of a 100MHz crystal to ensure there’s no interference from the U.S. FM Broadcast Band.
 It also features an input switch and an optional hardware noise source is an interesting, if possibly seldom used, feature.
 Ham Radio Science has a rather extensive review of the original revision and were pretty happy with it.